-Issue of copies of extracts from the civil register shall in no way prejudge the question of the nationality of the person concerned so far as the two States are concerned.
+The issue of copies of extracts from the civil register shall in no way prejudge the question of the nationality of the person concerned so far as the two States are concerned.

-Requests made by the French Republic or by the Republic of Dahomey shall be transmitted to the Dahomean local authorities and the French local authorities by the representatives of the Contracting States.
+Article 22.
+Requests made respectively by the French Government and the Government of Mali shall be transmitted to the Malian local authorities and the French local authorities by the representatives of the Contracting States.